JohnRSim/jet-captcha/README.md

 We are still working on the interface and know there are still a number of bugs and cross browser issues - please be patient..

 ## Overview
-JET-Captcha is a webcomponent designed to be used with other Oracle JET projects.
-And provides first level of defence against automated bot requests.
+JET-Captcha is a webcomponent designed to be used with other Oracle JET projects - and provides first level of defence against automated bot requests.

 JSEcoin servers provides the endpoint to query against to confirm the likelyhood of an automated request.